 Signs and symptoms of gestational diabetes include:

-Relatively normal pregnancies are common with proper treatment which will include exercise, special diet and may include insulin therapy.
+Relatively normal pregnancies are common with proper treatment which will include exercise, special diet and possibly insulin therapy.

-For more information about gestational diabetes, the American Diabetes Association has extensive information on their website and if you are pregnant or are considering pregnancy and have concerns, please give us a call.
+For more information about gestational diabetes, the American Diabetes Association has extensive information on their website.
+If you are pregnant or are considering pregnancy and have concerns, please give us a call.